kroll-j/graphcore/spec.rst

 a set of arcs is represented.

 Plain text lines can also be contained represented by a data-set.
 By convention, they begin with an `#`.
-Any line starting with a # may be interpreted as consisitng of a single field.
+Any line starting with a # may be interpreted as consisting of a single field.
 Any field separators can be treated as regular characters.

 If a command encounters illegal lines or fields in a data-set, it will read all lines